cpn-io/cpn-js/cpn-ide-docs/docs/project_tree.md

 ![Screenshot](img/right-click-menu.png)

-You can add or delete declarations and declaration blocks by right-clicking and selecting the appropriate option or by using the buttons **New** | **Delete** on the top of the Project tree.
+You can add or delete declarations and declaration blocks by right-clicking and selecting the appropriate option or by using the buttons **+ New** | **- Delete** on the top of the Project tree.
 <br>

 ![Screenshot](img/buttons.png)